-In March 2018, the GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
+Implementation of Recent Accounting Pronouncements - As of June 30, 2019, the Airport adopted Government Accounting Standards Board (GASB) Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
 The statement is meant to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
-Statement 88 is effective for fiscal years beginning after June 15, 2018 and early adoption is encouraged.
-The Airport is currently evaluating the impact of this statement on the financial statements when implemented.
+The effects of the implementation of this standard can be found in Note 8 - Bonds Payable.

-In June 2018, the GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
+As of June 30, 2019, the Airport adopted GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 The statement is meant to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period as well as to simplify accounting for interest cost incurred before the end of a construction period.
-Statement 89 is effective for fiscal years beginning after December 15, 2019 and early adoption is encouraged.
-The Airport is currently evaluating the impact of this statement on the financial statements when implemented.
+Statement 89 is effective for fiscal years beginning after December 15, 2019 and the Airport has chosen to early adopt.
+The effects of the implementation of this standard can be found in Management's Discussion and Analysis and in Note 1 - Organization and Summary of Significant Accounting Policies.